Lavkush-Singh34/violent-scripts/README.md

 ## Installation

 1. Install [Violentmonkey](https://violentmonkey.github.io) on your browser.
-2. Create a new script in Tampermonkey.
+2. Create a new script in Violentmonkey.
 3. Copy and paste the following script into the editor.
 4. Save and enable the script.